 "Seeking to put God's love into action, Habitat for Humanity brings people together to build homes, communities and hope.”

 Habitat for Humanity Milledgeville-Baldwin County (Habitat MBC) was incorporated in 1994 and completed its first home in 1996.
 The first Executive Director was hired in 2001 and has since taken that same position with the Macon Area Habitat.
 By 2002, Habitat MBC completed 11 homes, and in February 2009, it had completed 18.
+Our 19th home was built in 2018.
 Habitat families are carefully pre-screened to ensure they meet the three primary criteria for home ownership: a need for adequate housing, the ability to pay for the home and a willingness to partner with Habitat by completing a minimum of 300 hours of sweat equity labor.
 The newly constructed homes are sold with no profit added, using a 20-year, zero percent interest mortgage and the monthly payments consist of the base mortgage amount, plus prorated escrows for homeowners insurance, county taxes and city taxes.
 Habitat administers the mortgages and works with partner families over the course of the loan.
 Habitat MBC is supported by donations from churches, businesses, and individuals.

 All Are Welcome